Diabolo-io/diabolo-token-lock/README.md

 ##### claim(address, amount)

-This function claims an amount of token claimable by an address.
+This function claims a token amount claimable by the sender and sends it to an address.